 BIOGRAPHY

 Paige Phillips (she/her) is an interdisciplinary artist, educator, and cultural organizer whose work lives at the intersection of performance, visual art, and social inquiry.
-Rooted in dance, installation, and film, her practice explores historical narratives with a critical lens—seeking to complicate dominant stories, blur binaries, and foreground underrepresented voices.
+Her practice explores historical narratives with a critical lens, seeking to complicate dominant stories, blur binaries, and foreground Appalachian voices.

 As an educator, Paige has taught at institutions including Rowan University, The Ohio State University, and International School Bangkok, supporting the development of emerging artists and critical thinkers.
-She has also led community-based arts education through programs such as VSA Ohio’s Adaptation, Integration, and the Arts in Columbus, where she integrated dance into classrooms for students with disAbilities, and Arts Corps in Seattle, which addresses the race and income-based opportunity gap in access to arts education.
+She has also led community-based arts education through programs such as VSA Ohio in Columbus, where she integrated dance into classrooms for students with disAbilities, and Arts Corps in Seattle, which addresses the race and income-based opportunity gap in access to arts education.

-As a performer, Paige has worked with a range of choreographers and interdisciplinary artists, contributing to projects that span experimental dance, devised theater, and immersive installation.
+As a performer, Paige has contributed to projects that span experimental dance, devised theater, and immersive installation.
 She has performed in her own choreographic works as well as in pieces by visual artists Yael Bartana, Cai Guo-Qiang, and Josiah McElheny, and choreographers Cyrus Khambatta, Noelle Chun, Coco Loupe, and Kaya David.
 This performance background deeply informs her choreographic and curatorial practice, grounding it in embodied research and collaborative process.

-She currently works at Creative Philadelphia, the City of Philadelphia’s Office of Arts and Culture, where she contributes to public programming and cultural policy.
+She currently works at Creative Philadelphia, the City of Philadelphia’s Office of Arts and Culture, where she contributes to new public art commissions through the Percent for Art program.
 Previously, she served as a curator of participatory public art at Mural Arts, where she led projects that centered community voices and collective storytelling.
 She also serves on the board of Philadelphia Dance Projects, an organization dedicated to supporting contemporary dance and performance.
-Paige is a long-time member of Mascher Space Cooperative, a grassroots organization supporting dancers in Philadelphia.
+Paige is also a long-time member of Mascher Space Cooperative, a grassroots organization supporting dancers in Philadelphia.

 photo by Stephen Takacs